unihackhq/handbook/docs/event-info/participants.md

 of our sponsors about any upcoming internship or graduate programs they may have.

+## Team Sizes
+As per [Rule 1](../basic-rules.md), each team can have up to four members.
+However, we will be strongly encouraging teams of three and four in order to have Presentation Day run smoothly.

+If you are in a team of one or two, you will be asked to merge into another team or add another member.
+We will **not** be asking teams to break up.

 ## BYO Food and Drink

 You are free to bring your own food and drink to the event (e.g. Red Bull or